FullMoonIssue/subtitler/README.md

 A block is formed with :

-- a number
+- an identifier (the number of the block)
 - a begin time
 - an ending time
-- one or more lines of text
+- one or two lines of text
+- an empty line

 A time contains :